 Construction update: This project is in the planning phase.

 The project team is currently investigating the feasibility of constructing a paved regional trail separated from the roadway along W Marginal Place South.
 Geotechnical, environmental, and traffic studies are underway.
 This is a challenging segment due to space constraints caused by the proximity of the highway, the Duwamish River, and the Seattle City Light substation.
-King County hopes to identify some feasible design options and start public outreach for feedback in mid-2017.
+King County hopes to identify some feasible design options and start public outreach for feedback in the second half of 2018.
 View one page project sheet.

 Released design documents will be posted here for public review once available.